Republic of German-Austria

-The Republic of German-Austria (Republik Deutschösterreich, alternatively spelt Republik Deutsch-Österreich), commonly known as German-Austria (Deutschösterreich), was an unrecognised state that was created following World War I as an initial rump state for areas with a predominantly German-speaking and ethnic German population within what had been the Austro-Hungarian Empire, with plans for eventual unification with Germany.
+The Republic of German-Austria, commonly known as German-Austria (Deutschösterreich), was a de facto state that was created following World War I as an initial rump state for areas with a predominantly German-speaking and ethnic German population within what had been the Austro-Hungarian Empire, with plans for eventual unification with Germany.
 The territories covered an area of 118311 km², with 10.4 million inhabitants.

 In practice, however, its authority was limited to the Danubian and Alpine provinces which had been the core of Cisleithania.
 Much of its claimed territory was de facto administered by the newly formed Czechoslovakia, and internationally recognized as such.

 Attempts to create German-Austria under these auspices were ultimately unsuccessful, especially since union with Germany was forbidden in the Treaty of Versailles, and the new state of the First Austrian Republic was created in 1920.